RedisLabs/redislabs-docs/content/rs/getting-started/getting-started-openshift-crdb.md

 1. Repeat the process for the other clusters until each cluster has a secret with the credentials of the other clusters.

-After applying the update cluster deployment file, the Service Broker will be redeployed in order to apply the changes to the config map.
+After applying the update cluster deployment file, the Service Broker is redeployed to apply the changes to the config map.

-Now, proceed to the Openshift Container Platform web console.
+Now, proceed to the Openshift web console.

 1. From the left menu, select a project that holds one of your configured clusters and then select **Add to Project > Browse Catalog**.